evannetwork/evannetwork.github.io/dapps/hello-world.md

 } from 'angular-core';
 ```

 The next part of the index file defines routing behavior of the application.
 Using the RoutesBuilder of the angular-core, its possible to create a large routing tree.
-By default, fallback routes and contractus routes will be attached, to be able to open applications like the contractus mailbox or data synchronisation DApp within each application, easily [routes-builder](/frontend/angular-core/routes-builder).
+By default, fallback routes and evan.network default routes will be attached, to be able to open applications like the evan.network mailbox or data synchronisation DApp within each application, easily [routes-builder](/frontend/angular-core/routes-builder).
 The RootComponent is needed within every DApp to handle [transitions between views](/fronend/animations) easily.

 <b>Keep in mind: Were using Ionic 3, but not the Routing service of it.
 The routing of Ionic has some restrictions by dynamic loading of modules.
 For more informations about the Angular 5 default routing, have a look in [here](https://angular.io/guide/router).</b>